 According to the American Childhood Cancer Organization, over 15,000 children in the United States under the age of 19 will be diagnosed with cancer or other chronic illnesses this year, and globally, every 3 minutes a pediatric cancer diagnosis occurs.
 At A Free Bird, we see firsthand how impactful creative expression can be during such a difficult time.
 Not only do the arts help children process complex emotions, find joy, and express things that they can’t always say in words.
 Studies have also found that engaging in the arts has numerous benefits to physical and mental health (Patient Empowerment Network, 2019).

-- Other studies have shown artistic interventions to improve clinical outcomes, reduce hospital stays, reduce pain and improve moods in patients contending with chronic diseases.
-(American Journal of Public Health, February 2010)
+A study on art, healing, and public health showed that artistic interventions improve clinical outcomes, reduce hospital stays, reduce pain and improve moods in patients contending with chronic diseases (American Journal of Public Health, February 2010).

 Beyond the health benefits, arts education gives children something to look forward to during long days at the hospital, as well as a sense of personal accomplishment, a passion they can share with others, and an enduring love for the arts.

 A Free Bird was founded in 2008 when multidisciplinary artist Godni Amir witnessed firsthand art’s potential to heal.
 His voice teacher, Gail, gave up teaching to become the primary caregiver for her husband when he was diagnosed with a rare form of cancer.
 Soon after, she received a cancer diagnosis herself.

 Gail’s husband tragically passed away.
 But Gail herself made a full recovery, spurred on by her passion for music and photography.